Lukáš Parízek

-Lukáš Parízek (born 9 September 1986, Bratislava, Czechoslovakia) is a Slovak politician, former State Secretary of the Ministry of Foreign and European Affairs of the Slovak Republic, appointed on 23 March 2016 following the Slovak parliamentary elections on 5 March 2016, Special Representative of the OSCE Chairperson-in-Office for the Slovak OSCE Chairmanship and Chairperson of the OSCE 2018 Informal Working Group on Scales of Contributions.
+Lukáš Parízek (born 9 September 1986) is a Slovak politician, former State Secretary of the Ministry of Foreign and European Affairs of the Slovak Republic, appointed on 23 March 2016 following the Slovak parliamentary elections on 5 March 2016, Special Representative of the OSCE Chairperson-in-Office for the Slovak OSCE Chairmanship and Chairperson of the OSCE 2018 Informal Working Group on Scales of Contributions.

 Early life and education

 Lukáš Parízek was born and raised in Bratislava.
 He completed his secondary education in 2006 at the Gymnázium Ivana Horvátha in Bratislava.
-Between 2006 and 2012 Parízek studied diplomacy at the Moscow State Institute of International Relations in the Russian Federation where he obtained both a bachelor's degree (2010) and a master's degree (2012).
+Between 2006 and 2012, Parízek studied diplomacy at the Moscow State Institute of International Relations in the Russian Federation where he obtained both a bachelor's degree (2010) and a master's degree (2012).
 He returned to the Slovak Republic to serve in the State administration and joined the National Slovak Party, where he campaigned at the 2016 parliamentary elections.
 Aside from his native Slovak he also speaks English, Russian, German and notions of Arabic.